A restricted superposition principle for (non-)linear Fokker-Planck-Kolmogorov equations on Hilbert spaces: Introduction

-In the second part, i.e.~Section \ref{section:consequences}, we will use the scheme of proof presented in Section \ref{section:proof-of-thm1} to derive our version, i.e.~a restricted version for a subclass of solutions, of a superposition principle as well as discuss implications for an application of Theorem \ref{thm:SP-onH-linear} to SNSEs.
-Let us note that all four references \cite{GRZ09}, \cite{RZZ15}, \cite{BDRS15}, \cite{BKRS15} feature SNSEs as an application making it an obvious choice for the latter in our case.
+Before proceeding, we should point out that in general the superposition principle on a separable Hilbert space $\mathbb H$ does not always hold, allowing us to realize that a simple and direct adaption of Trevisan's result is not to be expected. \begin{example} \item Let $\mathbb H = \ell_2$ and let the Kolmogorov operator $L$ be given by the generator of an Ornstein--Uhlenbeck process in $\ell_2$ with a constant diffusion coefficient and a (unbounded) linear drift $b$, that satisfies Fernique's necessary and sufficient condition (guaranteeing the non-continuity of sample paths, see \cite[Theorem 1.3.2, p.\ 11]{Fer75} for the original theorem).
+Then the corresponding FPKE even has a stationary solution $\mu_t=\mu$ for every $t \geq 0$ with $\mu \in \mathcal P(\ell_2)$, but there exists no probability measure $P$ on $C([0,\infty);\ell_2)$ with time-marginals equal to $\mu$ for every $t$.
+For additional details we refer to \cite[Example 6.6 (ii), p.\ 270f]{BR95}. \end{example}

-Before proceeding, we should point out that in general the superposition principle on a separable Hilbert space $\mathbb H$ does not always hold, allowing us to realize that a simple and direct adaption of Trevisan's result is not to be expected. \begin{example} Let $\mathbb H = \ell_2$ and let the Kolmogorov operator $L$ be given by the generator of an Ornstein--Uhlenbeck process in $\ell_2$ with a constant diffusion coefficient and a (unbounded) linear drift $b$, that satisfies Fernique's necessary and sufficient condition (guaranteeing the non-continuity of sample paths, see \cite[Theorem 1.3.2, p.\ 11]{Fer75} for the original theorem).
-Then the corresponding FPKE even has a stationary solution $\mu_t=\mu$ for every $t \geq 0$ with $\mu \in \mathcal P(\ell_2)$, but there exists no probability measure $P$ on $C([0,\infty);\ell_2)$ with time-marginals equal to $\mu$ for every $t$. \end{example}
+Hence, we can at most expect to derive a somehow restricted version of the superposition principle.

-Hence, the main result of this part (see Corollary \ref{cor:SP-onH-linear-anySolutionwith} below) is only a restricted superposition principle on $\mathbb H$ to a subclass of solutions.
-In short, this means that for any given probability solution $\mu$ to an infinite-dimensional Cauchy problem, for which there already exists a subsequence of finite-dimensional solutions being created by Galerkin approximations and converging weakly to $\mu$ as well as the necessary integrability conditions and assumptions for the corresponding martingale problem, we immediately obtain a martingale solution $P$ to the infinite-dimensional martingale problem satisfying $P \circ x(t)^{-1} = \mu_t$ for every $t \in [0,T]$.
-Obviously, we are interested in proving this restricted superposition principle for larger or at least easier to identify subclasses of solutions to an FPKE than a family of solutions that can be represented as limits of some certain subsequences.
-But, since this requires further research, we see our result as a first step and ``proof of concept'' in that direction.
+In the first part of this work, which is devoted to the linear case (i.e.~Sections \ref{section:framework}--\ref{section:proof-of-thm1}), we begin by stating the first main result of this paper (see Theorem \ref{cor:SP-onH-linear-anySolutionwith} below in Section \ref{section:consequences}), which is a superposition principle on a separable Hilbert space $\mathbb H$ but only for a restricted subclass of solutions to the FPKE.
+In short, this means that for any given probability solution $(\mu_t)_{t \in [0,T]}$ to an infinite-dimensional FPKE, for which there already exists a subsequence of finite-dimensional solutions being created by Galerkin approximations and converging weakly to $(\mu_t)_{t \in [0,T]}$ as well as the necessary integrability conditions and assumptions for the corresponding martingale problem, we immediately obtain a martingale solution $P$ to the infinite-dimensional martingale problem satisfying the relation